Secrets to Successful Job Applications: Insider Tips for Crafting a Winning CV, Resume, Cover Letter and LinkedIn Profile

 - A closing and contact information

-Here’s an example how to write a resume:
+Here’s an example of how to write a resume:

 Dear [Hiring Manager’s Name]

-I am writing to let you know of my desire to be considered for the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name].
-As an expert and experienced person in your field I am convinced that I would make a perfect fit for this job.
+I am writing this letter to announce my enthusiasm for the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name].
+I am highly skilled and experienced individual in [Your profession] I think I’d be a great fit for this opportunity.

-Thank you for considering my application.
+Thank you for your consideration of my application.
 I am looking forward to receiving your feedback.

 Sincerely,